nss-day-cohort-43/Capstone-Time-Getting-Started/rulesOfEngagement.md

 * You will have a project mentor.
 * The instruction team is available for all technical questions.
 * Daily Standups with mentoring group.
-* One-on-Ones will start tomorrow.
+* One-on-Ones will start as we receive proposals.

 ## Before asking for help, answer these 5 questions.